JRC1995/auto-tldr-TextRank/README.md

 weighted_edge[i][j] contains the weight of the connecting edge between the sentence vertex represented by sentence of index i and the sentence vertex represented by sentence of index j.

-If weighted_edge[i][j] is zero, it means no edge connection is present between the words represented by index i and j.
+If weighted_edge[i][j] is zero, it means no edge connection is present between the sentences represented by index i and j.

 There is a connection between the sentences (and thus between i and j which represents them) if the the value of the similarity between the two sentences is non-zero.
 The weight of the connection is the value of the similary between the connected vertices.